Move users from on premises to Skype for Business Online

 Before moving any users, be sure to review the prerequisites to move users to the cloud.

 Move users with Move-CsUser

 Move-CsUser is available from an on-premises Skype for Business Management Shell PowerShell window.
 You must have sufficient privileges in both the on-premises environment as well as in the Office 365 tenant as described in Required administrative credentials.
-You can either use a single account that has privileges in both environments, or you can start an on-premise Skype for Business Server Management Shell window with on-premise credentials, and use the
+You can either use a single account that has privileges in both environments, or you can start an on-premises Skype for Business Server Management Shell window with on-premises credentials, and use the

 -Credential parameter to specify credentials for an Office 365 account with the necessary Office 365 administrative role.

 To move a user to online using Move-CsUser:

 - Specify the user to move using the Identity parameter.